-When I was just starting out on guitar I saw a finger building product for guitar players in a music shop and thought “cool, with this I could keep practicing while I’m on the bus”
+When I was just starting out on guitar I saw a product for building strong guitar fingers in a music shop and thought “cool, with this I could keep practicing while I’m on the bus”

 Did the finger builder make any difference to my playing?
 Maybe it did, a little, but there was nothing that I could notice.

-What did make a difference was quitting the finger building on the buy and learning music theory instead.
+What did make a difference was quitting the guitar fingers building product and start learning music theory on the bus instead.
 That was useful!

 The reason is that you don’t need to use a lot of strength to press a note.
 Just by practicing, your fingers will quickly get the required strength to press the notes easily.
 (If you’re a beginner and you’re finding pressing the notes very hard, make sure the “action” of your guitar is not too high.
 Action is the distance between the strings and the neck, and the larger that distance is, the more strength you need to apply to press the note).

 The part of your body doing the hard work is not your hand but your brain.

 I will be using a student during his first week of learning guitar to give you an idea of what’s going on in your brain and your body while you’re developing your guitar playing skills.

 After showing a new student how to hold the guitar and some basics, I show him a simple tune he has already heard before, like Jingle Bells.

 The student will place his fingers on the fretboard as I tell him, but usually finds it hard to keep them there, to remove them, and put them back on the intended fret with ease.